 Distance / Online Study Option:

 It is also possible to complete the whole MA by distance.
-This is done by adopting three online units, one independent study unit, plus your dissertation.
-Contact us for more information.
+This is done by adopting the three online units (MAE2, LMM3, DTM), one independent study unit (ISU), plus a dissertation.
+Please contact us for more information.

 Possible Exit Awards: